In this course, we are going to explore what we like to call science "essentials"—core concepts necessary for a strong

-Despite its prevalence, limited research was conducted on the cause of PUD until the century.
-Stress and spicy foods took the blame.
-It was believed that both increased acid production and that this extra acid heightened one’s risk of developing ulcers.
-Although there was little evidence to support these assumptions, the "hyperacidity" ulcer theory was widely accepted by clinicians and scientists.
+Although there was little evidence to support these assumptions, the "hyperacidity" theory of ulcer formation was widely accepted by clinicians and scientists.
 Doctors prescribed antacids (which reduce stomach acid) to patients and instructed them to modify their lifestyle and eating habits, both of which resulted in little success.

 Why might it be problematic for the medical and scientific communities to accept the assumptions made about the cause of PUD?

 Let’s discuss what it means to be empirical.
 When something is empirical, it is based on or verifiable by experiment or observation.
 This is in contrast with drawing conclusions based on logic or assumptions.
 In science, empirical evidence is analyzed to make conclusions.
 It might seem tiresome to have to prove everything with evidence, especially when something seems obvious.
 However, empirical evidence is crucial.
 We will demonstrate this by exploring the cause of PUD.

 Barry Marshall is an Australian doctor.
 He questioned the belief that ulcers resulted from increased acid from spicy foods and stress.
 Although there were papers that argued that stress and ulcers were associated, Marshall was suspicious.
 According to Marshall, “the data was very bad.”
 The studies were contrived, intentionally constructed in a way to support the hyperacidity ulcer theory.
 Additionally, there was a lot of evidence indicating that stress did not influence ulcer development.
 Furthermore, several studies showed that acid regulation using acid blockers did not effectively treat PUD.
 Despite this, acid blockers were the most common treatment for ulcers, and in the 1980s they were the most profitable medication, making billions for drug companies.